Aussie Broadband NBN Review

-Aussie Broadband is a fairly new provider in the Australian NBN space, and has quickly become a customer favourite, with mostly extremely positive Aussie Broadband review scores across social media and Google.
+Aussie Broadband is a fairly new provider in the Australian NBN space.
 Its speeds are great compared to equivalently priced rivals, while it is one of the only providers to actually publish how much NBN bandwidth it has.

-We like it too, and think it’s the best value NBN providers you can get if you want fast speeds.
+We like it too, and think it’s the best value NBN provider you can get if you want fast speeds.
+If you’re still not sold on NBN, read more in our guide to whether NBN is actually faster than ADSL2+ and 4G.

 Best Aussie Broadband plan for basic Netflix streaming

-If you only have one TV and a couple of phones or tablets in the house, and don’t require massive amounts of data at a time, then the 25Mbps NBN plans are still probably all you need, and just up the data.
-You can move to a 500GB plan for an extra $9/month, but our recommendation would be to move to the unlimited data plan which is only $4 more than that and totals at $69/month.
+If you only have one TV and a couple of phones or tablets in the house and don’t require massive amounts of data at a time, then the 25Mbps NBN plans are still probably all you need with additional data.
+You can move to a 500GB plan for an extra $9/month, but our recommendation would be the unlimited data plan which is only $4 more and totals at $69 per month.

 Best Aussie Broadband plan for families

-Once you start to add a few more people, a few more TVs and devices to your household, you need to start thinking about how much speed you’re getting.
+Once you start to add a few more people along with additional TVs and devices to your household, you might need to consider a higher speed tier.
 If you have more than one TV, enjoy 4K content or have a few phones being used at once, you’ll want to start looking at NBN 50Mbps plans.

 Aussie Broadband’s 50Mbps plans are some of the best according to the ACCC, averaging over 43MBps during peak periods at night.
 This means that when it’s 8pm and the whole street wants to watch Netflix, you can do so without it lagging or buggering.
-It’s one of the reasons this particular plan gets hundreds of positive Aussie Broadband review scores.
+It’s one of the reasons Aussie Broadband’s NBN 50/20 plans get hundreds of positive Aussie Broadband review scores.

 When the NBN first went online, many providers were offering speeds without having enough capacity for users to actually achieve those speeds.
 This forced the ACCC to step in and has since forced NBN providers to advertise their average peak NBN speeds.
 This is essentially the speeds their customers average at night when the connection is used the most.

 Aussie Broadband is one of the leaders in this field.
-It usually in the top 1-3 for providers in terms of average speeds according to the ACCC in all plan levels.
+It’s usually in the top three to four for providers in terms of average speeds according to the ACCC’s broadband performance data at all plan levels.
+In its February 2020 update, Aussie Broadband scored fourth for download and upload speeds during busy hours and third for download speeds in the busiest hour.
 It’s also one of the only providers that publicly shows how much CVC capacity it has for its customers, which is a good reflection of the speed you’ll actually receive on your connection.

 What is NBN CVC?

 It’s all well and good to have a fast NBN connection with lots of data.
 But if things go wrong, you want to know that your problem can be solved.
-Luckily if you’re looking at Aussie Broadband review scores, you’ll see most people rave about the support from Aussie Broadband.
-It currently offers the following:
+Luckily if you’re looking at Aussie Broadband review scores, you’ll see most people rave about the support from Aussie Broadband and its Australian-based support team.

 - Online chat available 9am-5pm